jvrana/TerrariumDemo/README.md

 }
 ```
 ##### TRAIN
 This is the query to search Aquarium for experimental plans to train the main algorithm.
+This training process can take a few minutes depending on the size of the data being used to train.
 A common query may be:

 ```json
   {